lance/openshiftv3-rhoar-workshop/Lab-5-NodeJS-Insult_Service.md

 ## Pass our test

-Let's create 2 new services to retrieve adjectives and a noun.
+Let's create 2 new modules to retrieve adjectives and a noun.
 Create a "lib" folder in the project directory.
 Add a file, "adjective-service.js" with the following content:

 ```javascript